1 GALLON MEAD RECIPE

 WHAT IS MEAD?

 Most are made by fermenting honey mixed with water; mead is a century-old alcoholic beverage.
 Sometimes it is also made with some other ingredients like fruits, spices, grains, or hops.
 Its origin dates back centuries as part of histories across continents.
 It is still a popular drink enjoyed by people who appreciate its unique taste and history.
-Mead has a diverse flavor profile from dry to sweet and from still to sparkling and has a wide range of alcoholic content from 3.5% to 20%, depending on the making.
+Mead tastes vary greatly, with a diverse flavor profile from dry to sweet mead and from still to sparkling and has a wide range of alcoholic content from 3.5% to 20%, depending on the making.
 The rich taste and history make mead one of the world’s most sought-after and popular beverages.

 GET YOUR VIKING ON AND ENJOY OUR 1 GALLON MEAD RECIPE BELOW.

-Please Note: Our mead making and mead recipe pages are brand new and we are working to make videos and add content but are severely short of time at this point.
-We welcome comments and ask for your patience as we perfect these pages and hopefully enhance your mead making the experience.
+Please Note: Our mead making and basic mead recipe pages are brand new and we are working to make videos and add content but are severely short of time at this point.
+We welcome comments and ask for your patience as we perfect these pages and hopefully enhance your mead making experience.
 Cheers!

 BASIC MEAD RECIPE FOR DRY OR SWEET MEAD